 In the development phase, the whole work is divided into modules and assigned to the various developers.
 The whole system is developed into modules or units means the system first developed in small programs.

-To develop the system, all levels of developers are involved, includes seniors, juniors, and freshers.
+To develop the system, all levels of developers are involved, including seniors, juniors, and freshers.

-After the development phase then the next phase is the testing phase where we test our software.
+After the development phase then the next phase in SDLC is the testing phase where we test our software.
 Testing is a very important phase in SDLC.

 First, the question is generated – “Why should we do the testing?”